BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

     - token pair is enabled
     - sender tokens are not vesting (checked in the bank module)
     - recipient address is not blacklisted
-3. If Coin is a native Cosmos Coin and Token Owner is `ModuleAccount`
+3. If Coin is a native Butane Coin and Token Owner is `ModuleAccount`
-    1. Escrow Cosmos coin by sending them to the erc20 module account
+    1. Escrow Butane coin by sending them to the erc20 module account
     2. Call `mint()` ERC20 tokens from the `ModuleAccount` address and send minted tokens to recipient address
 4. Check if token balance increased by amount